OCUL Collaborative Futures

 Since then, the Directors of the libraries participating in Collaborative Futures have--

-- Established a governance structure and populated the steering committee and 3 working groups;
+- Established a governance structure and populated the steering committee, 6 subcommittees, and a number of working groups;

-- Collaborated with the University of Ottawa to conduct procurement on OCUL's behalf;
+- Collaborated with the University of Ottawa to conduct procurement on OCUL's behalf (Download RFP as PDF );

 - Finalized requirements for the shared system;

-- Further developed a memorandum of agreement among the participating libraries;
+- Further developed and finalized a memorandum of understanding among the participating libraries;

 - Begun creation of a framework to help determine shared policy among participating libraries;